 Advanced data science and analytics capabilities are becoming increasingly accessible through business intelligence and data visualization tools.
 This makes it easy to get caught up in all the feature-rich bells and whistles of the tool and lose track of the essentials of good data delivery.
 Often, the difference between a dashboard that drives critical insights and one that ends up lost and forgotten is a strong focus on business needs and context.

-The framework and process behind dashboard design is even more important than the technology behind it.
+The framework and process used to design a dashboard is even more important than the technology behind it.
 In this three-part series, we'll focus on a proven methodology for dashboard design, evaluation, and reporting.

 Part 1: This blog will focus on how to design a dashboard